 Leave a copy of travel plans with somebody

-It does not matter how old you are, how much money you make or how independent you actually are.
-It’s never a dumb idea to tell someone at home where you going and for how long so they can know where you will be.
+It does not matter how old you are, how much money you make or how independent you are.
+It’s never a dumb idea to tell someone at home where you were going and for how long so they can know where you will be.

-Leave your addresses and your telephone numberes, the address and number of your hotels, all the information about the transport like flight number and time, leave the names of the people you’re going to be with, the names of everyone that you will meet or any place that you might go.
+Leave your addresses and your telephone numbers, the address and number of your hotels, all the information about the transport like flight number and time, leave the names of the people you’re going to be with, the names of everyone that you will meet or any place that you might go.

 This is valid not only for travel safely in the face terrorism but in the unlikely event of any natural disasters like a tsunami or an earthquake.

 This one is an obvious one, but it’s not obvious for everybody.

 Many people actually leave their phones at home because they are on the international roaming charges.
 And they should, I’m not saying that the prices aren’t ridiculous, ok?
 But in the unlikely event of an emergency, you need a way to communicate with your loved ones or with other people!
 So even if you fly abroad and leave your phone on airplane mode all the time, having it with you allows you the option of an easier form of communication rather than the Facebook message or email.

 Another thing to consider is to have a sim card that gives you a really good alternative to save on roaming charges.
 But they are really good options only when you’re either city hopping or traveling for a short period.
 If you’re staying for a long time, please do consider buying a local SIM card.
 Also, if you’re travelling to EU, remember that since Jun 2017 all SIM cards are legally working inside all EU.
 That means that you’re German SIM card will work in Italy and Belgium and Spain and so on.